VanishInbox

 • Your account has been flagged for suspicious activity

-In other words, phone verification isn't automatic โ€” it's triggered.
+Phone verification isn't automatic.
+Something specific triggers it.
 If you're creating a single account, using it normally, and not trying to bypass bans, most users go through the entire sign-up process without being asked for a phone number at all.

 The email address Discord asks for at sign-up doesn't need to be your personal inbox.
-It just needs to be real โ€” able to receive the verification email Discord sends.
+It just needs to be real: able to receive the verification email Discord sends.

 Here's the process:

-1. Go to VanishInbox โ€” a working email address is generated immediately, no sign-up needed
+1. Go to VanishInbox.
+A working email address is generated immediately, no sign-up needed.

 2. Copy the address (something like [email protected])